 If you’re in Ottawa in September or October, consider renting a bike and exploring the city on your own.

 Located just across from the Fairmont Château Laurier hotel, RentABike offers bikes for rent by the hour, the day or even by the week.
 Also, each bike comes with a bike lock, which makes it easy for you to stop at interesting spots along your way.
-RentABike is open each season until the end of October.
+Escape Bicycle Tours and Rentals, located at 65 Sparks Street, also offers daily bicycle rentals with similar inclusions.
+Both companies, which are open each season until the end of October, offer guided tours as well.

 If it’s a nice day, follow the Ottawa River pathway all the way to the Canadian War Museum.
 All along the way, you can take in lovely views of the Ottawa River and the Canadian Museum of History.